nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 with your submission: you'll reference IDs from these tables in the tables you're building directly.
-Once you've built the core entity and containment tables, the green tables can be built automatically using our term-scanner script, which will collect all relevant CV terms used throughout your tables and will create corresponding green tables using data loaded from versioned, whole-CV reference documents (like OBO files)._
+Once you've built the core entity and containment tables, the green tables can be built automatically using our term-scanner script, which will collect all relevant CV terms used throughout your tables and will create the corresponding green tables, using data loaded from versioned, whole-CV reference documents (like OBO files)._

 _Color key:_